IoT vs M2M

-We can now see a certain convergence between the two terms M2M and IoT: Both technologies form the basis for similar and now overlapping solutions and business models.
+How do data collection and analysis approaches differ in m2m and IoT?
+We can now see a certain convergence between the two terms M2M and IoT: Both technologies form the basis for similar and now overlapping solutions and in management.
 However, the underlying technology, especially communication technology, is still different in many cases.
 For the user, however, this hardly matters; from a pragmatic point of view, it is a matter of which technology is best suited for the application in question.
-Efforts to standardize techniques and protocols in M2M and IoT are apparent.
+Efforts to standardize and develop techniques and protocols in M2M and IoT are apparent.

 IoT vs M2M in a nutshell